The Forgotten 1.5 hours tour of London for two people will transport you through notable and lesser known events and figures throughout history.

 A great insight into the captivating history of one of the world's greatest cities, this experience makes a great day out for families, or for tourists visiting the area wanting to learn more about the great city of London.

-The Forgotten Tour of London operates every Saturday from 1.30pm to 3.00pm.
+The Forgotten Tour of London operates on selected weekdays and weekends.

 The walking tours are suitable for all ages, but do require good mobility.